-AI stands for artificial intelligence, which is the simulation of human intelligence processes by machines like computer systems.
-You can find the use of artificial intelligence in health care, the automotive industry, the financial industry, and more.
+AI stands for artificial intelligence.
+Artificial intelligence is the simulation of human intelligence processes by machines, such as computer systems.
+AI powers many technology-driven industries, such as health care, finance, transportation, and much more.

 At the heart of AI are algorithms.
-Humans set up algorithms in a computerized system, which are clear sets of instructions that the computer should follow to solve a problem or complete a task.
-The algorithms are intelligent and complex in that each time they receive input and process data, they learn patterns and characteristics that help them make even more intelligent decisions as time goes on.
+Humans set up algorithms in a computerized system.
+Algorithms are clear sets of instructions that the computer should follow to solve a problem or complete a task.
+When algorithms receive input and process data, they learn patterns and characteristics that help them make more intelligent decisions over time.

 AI uses different technologies to carry out these and many other tasks, such as speech recognition, word translation, maps and navigation, image search, and more.
 These technologies include machine learning, deep learning, neural networks, natural language processing, computer vision, and cognitive computing.

-AI is used to design machines that will perform human-like tasks.
-Some common uses you may be familiar with include self-driving cars, chatbots, e-payments, facial recognition software used on smartphones, and smart assistants like Siri or Alexa.
+AI helps design machines that will perform human-like tasks.
+Some common uses you may be familiar with include self-driving cars, chatbots, e-payments, smartphone facial recognition software, and smart assistants like Siri or Alexa.
 These are all examples of AI in action.

-Enterprises are using AI to optimize productivity in many ways such as:
+Companies are using AI to optimize productivity in many ways, such as:

 Eliminating repetitive tasks for employees